 - reason for this is to align the Visual Study and the NDP with other visual studies carried out in the area (for example the AONB's 'Guidance on Views' and Malvern Town's NDP), which uses the term 'Exceptional Key Views' for those of highest value. - 6.2.5 The approach and methodology are set out in the Colwall Neighbourhood Development Plan Visual Study Report, January 2019.
-The locations of the viewpoints identified in the Visual Study from which there are Exceptional Key Views are shown on Map 7 Viewpoint Location Plan, Colwall Neighbourhood Development Plan, Visual Study Report, January 2019. - 6.2.6 Proposals for new development will be required to consider any effects on these exceptional key views, and to incorporate measures to protect, and where possible, enhance, the views and their significance.
+The locations of the viewpoints identified in the Visual Study from which there are Exceptional Key Views are shown on Map 7 Viewpoint Location Plan, Colwall Neighbourhood Development Plan, Visual Study Report, January 2019.
+There are extensive views from some of the viewpoints especially those on higher ground.
+However, this policy can only be applied to development in the plan area. - 6.2.6 Proposals for new development will be required to consider any effects on these exceptional key views, and to incorporate measures to protect, and where possible, enhance, the views and their significance.